 Grub Loading Error 22: No such partition.
 This error is displayed if a requested partition isn't on the selected disk.

 Here are some simple solutions for all popular Grub loading errors.

-Grub Loading Error 15: Make sure the kernel exists.
-To find out what the exact kernel name is, boot from the live CD, and mount /boot depending on your partition and then do the following: cd /boot | ls
+Grub Loading Error 15: If Grub Loading Error 15 is bothering you, you need to make sure that the kernel file exists on your computer.
+To find out the exact kernel name you need to shut down your PC and then boot it from the Live CD.
+Then mount /boot on your partition, and then do the following: cd /boot | ls

 Grub Loading Error 22: You can use the Windows Installation Disc to run a Startup Repair and fix MBR.